oracle-livelabs/database/dms/environment-setup/setup.md

 ## Task 3: Create Vault

-These steps walks you through the steps of creating a vault and encrypted key.
+These steps walk you through the steps of creating a vault and encrypted key.
 For more information visit the *Learn More* tab at the bottom of the page.

 The following task is *optional* if a Vault is already present.